bertt/VectorTileToBitmapRenderer/README.md

 # VectorTileToBitmapRenderer
 Renders vector tiles to PNGs.
-This makes it easy to add a vector tile source to a client that has bitmap tile support.
-It limits the possibilities of direct vector tile rendering.
-It is still possible to choose a custom styles though.
+This makes it easy to render a vector tile in a client that is capable of bitmap rendering.
+It is not possible to draw the vectors directly on your clients canvas which will reduce quality in some cases.
+It is however still possible to choose the styling used to render to bitmap.

 It uses [mapbox-vector-tile-cs](https://github.com/bertt/mapbox-vector-tile-cs) to parse vector tiles.
 This turns is into [GeoJSON.NET](https://github.com/GeoJSON-Net/GeoJSON.Net) objects.